Hatchery Compliance Program

 Pass an annual, in-person facility audit which verifies the biosecurity practices are in place.

-The audit process is not intended to negatively impact industry commerce.
-It should be seen as an opportunity for dialog and to find ways to further improve the facility biosecurity.
-The job of the auditor is to verify the implementation of the Program BMPs.
+The audit process does not negatively impact industry commerce.
+It is an opportunity for dialog and to find ways to further improve biosecurity.

 How/When?